bufbuild/gophercon-2023-workshop/README.md

 1. [Login to the BSR](https://buf-gophercon.buf.dev/) using demo credentials (provided by presenter).

-1. [Create a user token](https://buf-gophercon.buf.dev/settings/user) on the BSR to log into the Buf CLI.
+1. [Create a user token](https://buf-gophercon.buf.dev/settings/user) on the BSR to log into the Buf CLI. *Note*: Save this token somewhere you can easily retrieve it, we'll be using it in another step later.

    ```
    buf registry login buf-gophercon.buf.dev